AI strategy sprint

 Outcome

-A ready-to-execute backlog and project charter with measurable outcomes tied to the first quarter.
+A ready-to-execute backlog and project charter tied to the first quarter of delivery.

 Example delivery pattern

-Update existing AI programmes with governance, metrics, and change frameworks so they can scale safely.
+Update existing AI initiatives with clearer decision rights, metrics, and change frameworks so delivery can scale safely.

 1. 1Audit the current delivery approach and risk posture